dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 ##### Tuples
 An ordered fixed collection of values.
-These are denoted with help of round brackets and could be empty.
+These are denoted with the help of round brackets and could be empty.
 Some examples:
 ```javascript
 (5, 7, 8)